 Admission is extremely competitive as the number of applications typically exceeds the number of available spaces each year.

-Minimum Criteria for Admission to the upper division major are printed in the UNCG Bulletin.
+Minimum Criteria for Admission to the upper division major are printed in the UNCG Catalog.
 They include:

 - Overall grade point average of 3.0 or higher.